gtema/gtema.github.io/content/posts/opa.md

     return app
 ```

-This allows such hooks to be overridden. `oslo.policy.opa` project delivers the
+This setup allows all hooks to be overridden. `oslo.policy.opa` project delivers
-custom neutron starting factory with the alternative `PolicyHook`.
+the custom neutron startup factory with the alternative `PolicyHook`.
 It can be
 activated using the `paste.ini` file

 ```config